rancher/fleet/dev/README.md

     # for running tests on darwin/arm64
     #export GOARCH=arm64

-    # needed for gitrepo tests
+    # needed for gitrepo tests, which are currently disabled but part of the
+    # single-cluster tests

     #export FORCE_GIT_SERVER_BUILD="yes" # set to an empty value to skip rebuilds
     #export GIT_REPO_USER="git"
     #export GIT_REPO_URL="git@github.com:yourprivate/repo.git"